alibaba/TinyNeuralNetwork/docs/FAQ.md

 Q: How to specify mixed quantization according to operator types?

 A: Configure the quantize_op_action parameter in the config during Quantizer initialization.
-You need to specify the actions for non-quantized operators: 'disable' means completely non-quantized, and 'rewrite' means not quantized but retaining the quantization parameters of the operator's inputs.
+You need to specify the actions for non-quantized operators: 'disable' means completely non-quantized, and 'rewrite' means not quantized but retaining the quantization parameters of the operator's inputs and outputs.

 ```python
 # For a model containing LSTM op, perform mixed quantization while retaining the quantization parameters of its inputs, facilitating subsequent quantization directly in the converter.